Philadelphia Weekend Guide

 Through the years I’ve experienced the best places to visit in Philadelphia from both the local and tourist perspective.
-In this post, you’ll get a bit of both.
+In this post, you’ll get a bit of both with my Philadelphia Weekend Guide.
 I'm sharing with you a few of my favorite places and you can pick and choose to arrange your own Philadelphia itinerary for 2 days.
 I’ll also teach you how to order a cheesesteak, find the “Rocky Steps”, and discover a bit of Philadelphia’s history.

 What to do